yesodweb/yesodweb.com-content/blog/2013/10/core-flaw-pipes-conduit.md

-Notice how both of these are conceptually the same: they are both consumers, which can be composed with other conduits in the normal way (i.e. the `=$=` operator).
+Notice how both of these are conceptually the same: they are both consumers, which can be composed with other conduits in the normal way (i.e. the `=$=` operator and monadic bind).
 Now compare the types in pipes:

     sum :: (Monad m, Num a) => Producer a m () -> m a print :: MonadIO m => Show a => Consumer' a m r